-Stitch markers (or SM abbreviated) are a very useful tool in crochet.
-I am going to explain how to use them and how they can help you while crocheting and knitting.
+Stitch markers (or SM abbreviated) are a very useful tool in crochet and something you will love using!
+I am going to explain how to use stitch markers in crochet and how they can help you while crocheting and knitting.

 You can also place a stitch marker in the last stitch of every row of a blanket so that you will not increase or decrease stitches by mistake.